pheseems/Medical/README.md

 ## Development Notes

-This app intentionally uses plain HTML, CSS, and JavaScript.
-That keeps the project easy to understand, edit, and deploy without a build system.
+The app intentionally uses plain HTML, CSS, and JavaScript.
+This keeps it easy to understand, edit, and deploy without a build system.

-If the app grows larger, reasonable next steps would be:
+Reasonable next improvements:

+- add formula unit tests
 - split calculators into separate JavaScript modules
-- add unit tests for formulas
-- add calculator search/filter
-- add favorites
+- add print or copy-summary output
 - add Thai/English language toggle
+- add formula/reference modals
-- add print or copy-to-clipboard summaries
+- add calculator search or favorites

+## Creator

+Created by Pitchakorn Puangpornsri, MD.

+If there is any problem, please contact the creator directly.